HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 #### Semi Join

 `semi_Join` is a way of filtering out the data in the first argument by keeping only the data points that have matches in the second argument.
-In this case, no `Energy.user.Per.Capita` columns are added.
+In this case, no columns from `Energy.user.Per.Capita` are added.

 ``` r
 gapminder.energy.semi <- semi_join(my.gap,data.energy.long, by = c("country","year"))